Chris Smith (defensive tackle): Professional career

 After going unselected in the 2023 NFL draft, Smith signed with the Detroit Lions as an undrafted free agent.
 He was waived at the final roster cuts, on August 29, and then re-signed to the practice squad the following day.
 He was released from the practice squad on September 20, re-signed on December 13, released on December 29, and re-signed on January 14, 2024.
 Following the 2023 season, in which he played no games, Smith signed a reserve/future contract with Detroit on January 30, 2024.

 Smith was released at the roster cuts for the 2024 season, on August 27, 2024, and was then re-signed to the practice squad a day later.
 On September 7, he was signed to the active roster, one day prior to the team's Week 1 game against the Los Angeles Rams.
 He made his NFL debut in the game, recording one tackle while appearing on eight defensive snaps.
 On September 9, one day after the game, Smith was released by the Lions.
 On September 11, he was re-signed to the practice squad.
 He was promoted to the active roster on November 2.
 He was waived on December 23, and re-signed to the practice squad, making his Monday Night Football debut against the San Francisco 49ers on December 30.
 He signed a reserve/future contract with the Lions on January 20, 2025.

 On October 11, 2025, Smith was waived by the Lions and re-signed to the practice squad three days later.
+He signed a reserve/future contract on January 5, 2026.

+On August 30, 2026, Smith was waived by the Lions as part of final roster cuts and re-signed to the practice squad.